10 min read

 Many Boulder employers require staff to complete TIPS training before starting work or within 30 to 60 days of employment.

-Steps to Acquire a TIPS Certification in Boulder
+Steps to Get TIPS Training and TIPS Card in Boulder

 You can obtain your TIPS certification in Boulder through two main formats: